- Naomi Stephens | Permaculture Designer

 Wild violet syrup

-Wild violet syrup can also be used to make a variety of other cocktails, like the classic Aviation or a violet martini.
-To make wild violet syrup, start by boiling water and sugar together in a saucepan.
+Wild violet syrup can also make other cocktails, like the classic Aviation or a violet martini.
+To make wild violet syrup, boil water and sugar in a saucepan.
 Then, add a handful of fresh violets and allow the mixture to steep for 30 minutes.
-Once the syrup has cooled, it can be strained and used in cocktails or other drinks of your choice.
+Once the syrup has cooled, it can be strained and used in cocktails or other drinks.

-Wild violet is a versatile and flavorful ingredient that can be used in sweet or savory dishes.
-So, the next time you’re out for a walk in the park, be sure to keep an eye out for these little purple flowers.
-You may just find yourself inspired to cook up something special!
+Wild violet is a versatile and flavorful ingredient in sweet or savory dishes.
+So, the next time you’re out for a walk in the park, be sure to look for these little purple flowers.
+You may find yourself inspired to cook up something special!

 So far, we’ve looked at the many benefits of wild violet.
 This little flower can be used for everything from healing skin irritations to deterring pests in your garden.
-And that’s just the beginning – there are plenty of other ways to use this versatile plant.
-If you want to learn more, or are interested in trying out some of these recipes and remedies yourself, subscribe to our blog and we will keep you up-to-date on all things wild violet!
+And that’s just the beginning – plenty of other ways to use this versatile plant exist.
+If you want to learn more or are interested in trying out some of these recipes and remedies, subscribe to our blog, and we will keep you up-to-date on wild violet!
 In the meantime, tell us about your experiences with this hardy little flower in the comments below.

 Image: